jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/third-month/MinutesForMeetingForWorshipForBusiness.rst

          number topics, reported to Business meeting the topics that aren't held in confidence.

-         `Deb`_ wishes to removed from Meeting email list and from directory.
+         Deb wishes to removed from Meeting email list and from directory.

      ii.
-Update on charge for proposed `Religious Education and Action`_ Committee
+Update on charge for proposed `Adult Religious Education and Social Action`_
+         Committee

-         `Bill`_ report on charge for `Adult Education and Action`_ with three possibilities for reorganization.
-Business meeting already rejected the option for combining the Education committees. `M&O` suggested name the name change to, `Adult Eduction and Social Action` committee and they also consider a need for a clerk for this committee. `M&O`_ approved the structure for the new committee.
+         `Bill`_ reported on charge for `Adult Religious Education and Social Action`_ with three possibilities for reorganization.
+Business meeting already rejected the option for combining the Education committees. `M&O` suggested name the name change to, `Adult Religious Education and Social Action`_ committee and they also consider a need for a clerk for this committee. `M&O`_ approved the structure for the new committee.